Buffalo National River: History

+Description

 At a point about 15 mi above the Park boundary in Newton County, Arkansas, the Buffalo River begins as the Main Prong of Big Buffalo Creek.
 The river flows north through Boxley to Ponca, where it then begins an eastward trek across northern Arkansas to its confluence with the White River on the Marion-Baxter County line.
 Advanced canoeists and kayakers often refer to the 15 mi section upriver from Boxley as the Hailstone River.
 This extremely challenging section of the river is floatable only during periods of high water and should be attempted only by those with solid whitewater skills.

 Along the upper river, the gradient is steep and the water is fast, leveling and slowing as the river runs its course.
 The upper section has most of the whitewater rapids to be found along the river, and features dramatic karst topography including sink holes and caves, springs, and waterfalls, over 500 ft tall sandstone and limestone bluffs, and many rock formations.
 At one point, a 0.65 mi hike from the river up a narrow, boxed canyon leads to a 209 ft waterfall, Hemmed-In-Hollow Falls, the highest of its kind between the Southern Appalachians and the Rockies.
 The river's current also gives life to well over 300 species of fish, insects, freshwater mussels, and aquatic plants.

 The Buffalo National River is a popular camping, hiking, canoeing, and fishing destination.
 Visitors may bring their own canoes or rent from several independent concessioners.
 Camping is generally allowed throughout the park with the following exceptions: the Hemmed-in-Hollow area, on Big Bluff, in historical structures, on private property within the park, or within 100 ft of any trail or watercourse.
-Camping is, however, permitted on gravel bars and sand bars along the river.
-In addition, the National Park Service has a number of "developed" campgrounds along the river.
+Camping is also permitted on gravel bars and sand bars along the river.
+The National Park Service has a number of "developed" campgrounds along the river.

 The National Park Service headquarters for the Buffalo National River is located in Harrison, Arkansas.